emikay/temp1/readme.md

 # Git Reference

 ## General commands about Git
-Get the version of Git: git --version
+Get the version of Git: 'git --version'